restarian/bracket_print/README.md

 * Styling can be toggled anywhere in the run-time or call chain with a total overhead discharge

 **Caveats:**
-* Does not do browser unit testing
+* Does not have browser unit tests yet